huoyanzhizhou/dig-eg-gaz.github.io/_pages/features.md

 Luxor|"notesLuxor"|also appears as Luxor Notes Other|"notesOther"|Notes from Akhmin, Keneh, Kafr Zayat, Minet el Gamh, Wadi Medani, and other places in Egypt

-Others infrequently occuring elements, not yet assigned an `element` value:
+Others infrequently occuring features, not yet assigned an `feature` value:
 - Questions municipales
-- Egyptological Notes